 The risk categories are reported before tax and diversification.
-Reporting also shows:
+In addition, the following items are shown:

-- Diversification.
+- ◆ Diversification.
 This is the impact of determining the joint capital requirements of the five risk categories.
-The aggregated capital requirement is less than the sum of the individual capital requirements because of SCOR's diversified portfolio which significantly reduces the likelihood of simultaneous occurrence of adverse experience and because losses in one area are offset by gains in another.
-See Section E.1.4.5 - Diversification for more details; - Taxes. for each modeled scenario, the internal model calculates the tax impact of the change in economic value.
+The aggregated capital requirement is less than the sum of the individual capital requirements because of SCOR's diversified portfolio which significantly reduces the likelihood of simultaneous occurrence of adverse experience, and because losses in one area are offset by gains in another.
+See Section E.1.4.5 - Diversification for more details. - Taxes.
+For each modeled scenario, the internal model calculates the tax impact of the change in economic value.